h4writer/droneshowcreator/docs/discription_start_page.rst

 3.2.11 Outlining icon

- *Use this button if your layout is not fully visualized, the layout will be automatically resized until it fits in the visualization area.
-You can also use the three lines that frame the "View" area.
-Click with the mouse pointer on the lines and drag as desired.*
+ *Use this button if the lightshow is not fully visualized, the layout will be automatically reduced to fit the visualization area.
+You can also use the three lines that frame the "Display" area.
+Mouse-click the lines and drag as desired.*

  .. image:: images/kadrage.jpg

 3.2.12 Visualisation in terms of percentage

- *You can also reduce, enlarge or fit the visualization of your layout by entering the desired percentages.*
+ *You can also reduce, enlarge or fit the visualization of your lightshowt by entering the desired percentages.*

  .. image:: images/percent.jpg